When Meg Whitman started as Hewlett-Packard’s CEO in 2011, she received an annual salary of just $1.

-Now, on one hand you might think that since Ms. Whitman is a self-made billionaire (she's one of only 5 female self-made billionaires in the world), she doesn't need the money.
-But clearly, working for $1 is not worth anyone's time, let alone hers.
+Now, on one hand you might think that since Ms. Whitman was a self-made billionaire (at the time, she was one of only 5 female self-made billionaires in the world), she didn’t need the money.
+But clearly, working for $1 is not worth anyone’s time, let alone hers.

-You see, Whitman expects to earn a ton more than $1 for her work.
-In fact, she hopes to earn up to $6 million per year from her new role.
+You see, Whitman expected to earn a ton more than $1 for her work.
+In fact, she hoped to earn up to $6 million per year from her role.

-Here's how.
-Along with her meager $1 annual salary, Whitman will receive millions of options to purchase shares of HP.
-And if she's able to improve HP's stock price, her annual salary could effectively go from $1 to several million.
+Here’s how.
+Along with her meager $1 annual salary, Whitman was to receive millions of options to purchase shares of HP.
+And if she was able to improve HP’s stock price, her annual salary could effectively go from $1 to several million.

-Now, for HP and Whitman, I think this is a great idea.
-Whitman only gets paid if she performs and improves the stock price.
-And if she does a great job, she truly gets an amazing salary.
+Now, for HP and Whitman, I thought this was a great idea.
+Whitman would only get paid if she performed and improved the company’s stock price.
+And if she did a great job, she would truly get an amazing salary.
+As it turns out, she did.
+She ended up earning $15.3 million in 2012 and $17.6 million in 2013.
 This is classic performance-based compensation.